sillsdev/Transcelerator/README.md

 ## Who do I talk to?

 * Technical lead: [Tom Bogle](mailto:Transcelerator_feedback@sil.org)
-* To discuss the concepts and principles behind Transcelerator (e.g., if you disagree with the idea of using "canned" questions as basis for checking comprehension), contact your translation consultant and/or local translation department representative.
+* To discuss the overall approach to comprehension checking and explore what strategies will work best in your context (e.g., whether translating "canned" questions is appropriate), contact your translation consultant and/or local translation department representative.
+If you would like to share success stories or expressions of gratitude, or discuss novel use cases for Transcelerator and its checking questions, please use the above email address.